 Typically, Percona XtraBackup tools used by the Operator to perform the backup/restore process does not require any additional configuration beyond the standard parameters mentioned above.
-However, if access to a non-standard cloud requires some fine-tuning, you can pass additional options to the binary XtraBackup utilities using the following Custom backup.storages.STORAGE_NAME.containerOptions.args.xtrabackup, Resource options: $backup.storages.
-STORAGE_NAME. container Options. args. xbcloud,$ and backup.storages.STORAGE_NAME.containerOptions.args.xbstream.
-Also, you can set environment variables for the XtraBackup container with backup.storages.STORAGE_NAME.containerOptions.env.
+However, if access to a non-standard cloud requires some fine-tuning, you can pass additional options to the binary XtraBackup utilities using the following Custom Resource options: backup.storages.STORAGE_NAME.containerOptions.args.xtrabackup, backup.storages.STORAGE_NAME.containerOptions.args.xbcloud, and backup.storages.STORAGE_NAME.containerOptions.args.xbstream.
+Also, you can set environment variables for the XtraBackup container with backup.storages.STORAGE_NAME.containerOptions.args.xbstream.
+Also, you can set environment variables for the XtraBackup container with backup.storages.STORAGE_NAME.containerOptions.args.xbstream.
+Also, you can set environment variables for the XtraBackup container with backup.storages.STORAGE_NAME.containerOptions.args.xbstream.
+Also, you can set environment variables for the XtraBackup container with backup.storages.STORAGE_NAME.containerOptions.args.xbstream.
+Also, you can set environment variables for the XtraBackup container with backup.storages.STORAGE_NAME.containerOptions.args.xbstream.
+Also, you can set environment variables for the XtraBackup container with backup.storages.STORAGE_NAME.containerOptions.args.xbstream.
+Also, you can set environment variables for the XtraBackup container with backup.storages.STORAGE_NAME.containerOptions.args.xbstream.